voibit/DAT255/README.md

  - Design a custom model which tranins on features from different fft-sizes separatley.

 ### Docker
+ - Update images, both new versions of ubnutu lts and pytorch are aviable.
  - Merge tensorflow and pytorch images.
 Both are based on ubuntu, so it should be possible.